trautonen/jersey-mustache/README.md

 #### Maven artifacts

-Release versions of jersey-mustache are available at the [http://search.maven.org/](Central repository).
+Release versions of jersey-mustache are available at the [Central repository](http://search.maven.org/).
 Snapshots are available at the [Sonatype OSS repository](https://oss.sonatype.org/).

 ```xml